 Dental and vision benefits are not included with short-term medical plans.
 It’s also important to note some short-term health plans may only provide a drug discount card instead of offering prescription drug coverage.
 Drug discount cards give the client access to certain prescriptions at a lower price, but there is no insurance reimbursement.

-Pre-existing conditions, maternity and newborn care, as well as mental health services and substance abuse services are not covered under short-term insurance due to the underwriting process.
+Pre-existing conditions, maternity and newborn care, as well as mental health services and substance abuse services are not covered under short-term health insurance due to the underwriting process.
 Your client may be denied from enrolling in a plan if they cannot pass a brief health survey.
 If this is the case, an ACA plan may better suit their needs.
 Consider selecting an ACA plan from your client’s respective state or federal marketplace.

 Now that you understand what is covered in a short-term health plan and how it differs from a marketplace plan, let’s discuss who may be the ideal client for a short-term medical plan.